siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

         clusterID: example-stan
     ```

-1. If the user only specifies messaging system as NATS like below then siddhi operator will automatically create NATS cluster(`siddhi-nats`) and NATS streaming cluster(`siddhi-stan`), and connect two partial apps.
+1. If the user only specifies messaging system as NATS like below then Siddhi operator will automatically create NATS cluster(`siddhi-nats`) and NATS streaming cluster(`siddhi-stan`), and connect two partial apps.

       ```yaml
       messagingSystem:
         type: nats
       ```

-Before installing a siddhi app you have to check that all prerequisites(siddhi-operator, nats-operator, and nats-streaming-operator) up and running perfectly like below.
+Before installing a Siddhi app you have to check that all prerequisites(Siddhi-operator, nats-operator, and nats-streaming-operator) up and running perfectly like below.

 ```sh
 $ kubectl get deployments